EKGF/dprod/examples/data-lineage/README.md

 It is important to be able to trace the lineage of data.
-Within DPROD, this can be done in two ways: at a high level from one data product to another and, if you want, at a more detailed level of the underlying datasets.
+Within DPROD, this can be done in two ways: at a high level from one data product to another and, if desired, at the more detailed level of the underlying datasets.

 ## High Level Lineage: Between Data Products